Sh2-240

 Next up was noise reduction, using the efficient MMT-based method, followed by combining the two channels to an HOO image.
 In the wide-field image, lots and lots of stars were present.
 It was decided to best work on the nebulosity in a starless image and then later add the stars back in.
 The recent update of the StarNet plugin for PixInsight, now called StarNet2, is considered to be a major upgrade.
 StarNet2 does not come automatically with PixInsight, so had to be installed separately.
 This turned out to be more difficult than anticipated.
 PixInsight had to be upgraded, some library files had to be manually placed in the application directory, they had to be granted permission within the OS, etc. Over on Galactic Hunter, there is a nice step by step instruction on how to install it.
 Once installed it could be used, and the results were really great.
 The improvement over the earlier iteration is really astonishing.

-For that purpose, the background of the HOO-star image should be made comparable to the RGB-star image.
+In order to blend the stars from these two different sources, the background of the HOO-star image should be made comparable to the RGB-star image.
 This was done using BackgroundNeutralization, with default settings, but with a target background setting equal to an average background signal from the RGB-star image.

 As mentioned before, this wide-field image contains a lot of stars.
 And if not careful, the stars become a bit too distractive and take focus away from the nebula.
 Therefore the stars were shrunk a bit using MorphologicalTransformation, under a star mask protection.
 A structuring element of 5 was used and two rounds of size reduction with the amount set to 0.3, dialed in a nice star reduction.